Primary Navigation Mobile

 • Treat yours right with our favourite classic car waxes

-Written by Aaron Hussain Published: 13 May 2022 Updated: 3 January 2024
+Written by Aaron Hussain Updated: 3 July 2024

 With classic car paint, the general rule of thumb is to opt for wax with carnauba in it.
 This is because carnauba soaks in well with single-stage paint.
 This is what a lot of 1980s and older vehicles had from the factory.
-So, if the paintwork on your classic is fully or mostly original, that’s your best best.
+So, if the paintwork on your classic is fully or mostly original, that’s your best bet.

 If the car has been repainted in recent years.
 Chances are, the paint used was the more modern water-based stuff that’s a little tougher than single-stage and kinder to the environment.
-You can therefore, be more flexible in your car wax choices if this applies to your car.
+You can, therefore, be more flexible in your car wax choices if this applies to your car.

 The best classic car waxes at a glance: